johnpeterflynn/surface-texture-inpainting-net/README.md

 We provide scripts to preprocess ScanNet scenes and train STINet.
 Each experiment subfolder contains a configuration file used for training.
 Modify these scripts and the configuration files to set up your own training and inference pipelines.

-NOTE: Preprocessing each ScanNet scene takes roughly 30 minutes but processing scenes can be distributed amongst available CPU cores.

 #### 2D Image Inpainting

 ```bash